 Balayage highlights in brown hair

-Balayage wicks have been one of the main color trends in recent years.
+Balayage highlights have been one of the main color trends in recent years.

 The balayage type highlights serve to achieve a gradient of color from dark to light that bring luminosity and movement to the hair.
 The good thing about this type of highlights is that you can have a brown or even black base, and make the transition to the blonde you want.